maxonrow/mxw-sdk-js/docs/api-2providers.rst

     provider.getTransactionReceipt(transactionHash).then((receipt) => {
         console.log(receipt);
     });
+    //expected result:
+    //transaction receipt, click on the link above for more infomation

 :sup:`prototype` . getTransactionFee ( route, transactionType, overrides, ... ) |nbsp| `=> Promise<TransactionFee>`
     Returns a :ref:`Promise <promise>` that resolves to the estimated *transaction fee* structure.